 delicate balance as each choice we make affects the whole.
 The thing to

 remember is that the whole is made up of the individual.

 that each person maintains contributes to the harmony of the community.
 No one should be sacrificed for the whole.
 It is in the

 best interest of each of us to consider how our actions affect those around us.

 This may seem like too much responsibility, but our perspective can help

 keep us in balance.
 Be sure to educate yourself as best you can in order to make the most balanced decisions, and realize that new information may change everything.
-Be flexible and know you will never be able to please everyone around you and must make decisions that are best for you and your family.
+Be flexible and know you will never be able to please everyone around you.
+You must make decisions that are best for yourself and your family.
 A good rule of thumb is -

 when the plane decides to crash, remember to put your oxygen mask on first, then help those around you.

 What we hope to do here at CovidHelp is to guide you to the information you